 Now it is time to add the mane which gets a little complicated.
 Skip this step and decorate around the base of the horn with flowers or other nice decorations if you do not want a mane.
 To add the mane cut a long length of hair fluff this will be used for both the front and back mane.
 Position the mane so there is a little at the front of the donut circle where the face will be, a U shape dipping down between the felt circles and a longer length of hair fluff at the back.
 Place the horn between the sections of hair fluff U. With both of the fluff sides together sew the horn, hair fluff, and donut pieces together using a running stitch.

 Place an ear either side of the horn between the donut peices and sew together using a running stitch.

 The hard part is done!
-Next sew around the outer edge of the donut using a blanket stitch.
+Next, sew around the outer edge of the donut using a blanket stitch.
 Put in some stuffing as you go, this will make it easier than trying to stuff your unicorn donut right at the end.
-As you near the end of the donut circle make sure you have added enough stuffing before tieing a not to close off the donut.
+As you near the end of the donut circle make sure you have added enough stuffing before tieing a knot to close off the donut.